fabrix-app/docs/en/config/index.md

 # 3. Configuration

-fabrix provides a unified way to configure all facets of your application.
+Fabrix provides a unified way to configure all facets of your application.
 All configuration files are located in the `config/` directory.

 ## 3.1. [`index.js`](manifest.md)